General and Gastrointestinal Surgery: Our Heritage

 The Division of General and Gastrointestinal Surgery has been a core component of the Department of Surgery since the department's inception, providing the basis for the full spectrum of surgical care.
 A division with many proud firsts, General and Gastrointestinal Surgery boasts notable surgical advances and exceptional specialists who have set the standard for today's modern general surgeon.

 More than fifty years ago, Francis D. Moore, MD, began his important work in the metabolic care of the surgical patient.
 He contributed to the understanding of how bodily fluids and chemicals change during surgery, and was instrumental in the development of organ transplantation and the care of critically ill surgical patients.
 Then known as Peter Bent Brigham Hospital, Brigham and Women’s Hospital (BWH) became one of the first hospitals nationwide to dedicate a postoperative unit to the critical care of surgical patients.

 In the 1970s, John Brooks, MD, spearheaded major strides in pancreatic surgery and benign esophageal surgery.
 General surgeon Richard E. Wilson, MD, played an active role in developing the subspecialty of surgical oncology.

 In 1998, the Department of Surgery reformulated its multidisciplinary intensive care unit team and started the BWH surgical intensive care service consisting of general surgeons, anesthesiologists, pulmonologists and thoracic surgeons.

 Michael J. Zinner, MD, chairman of the Department of Surgery and surgeon-in-chief of BWH, served as chief of the Division of General and Gastrointestinal Surgery from 1994 to 2000.
-Francis D. Moore, Jr., MD has headed the division since then.
+Francis D. Moore, Jr., MD headed the division from 2000 to 2019.